If you’re considering engaging an agency for the first time, I created this guide just for you.

 To recap, specify your needs and pick the right type of agency first.
 Then, make a shortlist of those you’d like to get on discovery calls with.
 Next, ask them some of the questions I listed earlier to get a feel if the firm will be a good match for your needs.
 And lastly, make the final decision and negotiate the contract terms.

-I hope this guide gave you some clarity about the marketing agency hiring process.
+I hope this guide gave you some clarity on how to hire a marketing agency.

 If you have any other questions or need specific recommendations, feel free to reach out to me on Twitter/X or LinkedIn.